$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Key properties of Y and a useful estimate on the tail of some random times

 For $b\geq \log(2)$, $\delta\in (0,1)$, define the L\'evy processes $\hat{L}^b=(\hat{L}_t^b)_{t\geq 0}$ and $\check{L}^{b,\delta}\coloneqq (\check{L}^{b,\delta})_{t\geq 0}$ via

-See also Fig.~\ref{fig:levysandwich} for a sketch of the involved processes. {Note that $\hat{L}^b$ and $\check{L}^{b,\delta}$ are defined from $N$ and $S$; in particular, they live on the same probability space as $Y$.
-When the L\'evy processes are considered along with a trajectory of $Y$ starting at $y$, we write $\P_y$ for the corresponding probability measure, and $\P$ if they are considered alone.}
+See also Fig.~\ref{fig:levysandwich} for a sketch of the involved processes.
+Note that $\hat{L}^b$ and $\check{L}^{b,\delta}$ are defined from $N$ and $S$; in particular, they live on the same probability space as $Y$.
+When the L\'evy processes are considered along with a trajectory of $Y$ starting at $y$, we write $\P_y$ for the corresponding probability measure, and $\P$ if they are considered alone.
+Let us denote by $\hat{\nu}_b$ and $\check{\nu}_{b,\delta}$ the intensity measures associated with the jumps of $\hat{L}^{b}$ and $\check{L}^{b,\delta}$ respectively.
+The next lemma \mofe{shows } that the L\'evy processes are indeed well-defined.